 - Tax-Free IRA to Charity Distributions

-- The provision that permits taxpayers age 70½ and over to make direct distributions (up to $100,000 per year) from their Traditional or Roth IRA account to a charity is available for tax years 2010 through 2013.
+- A provision that permits taxpayers age 70½ and over to make direct distributions (up to $100,000 per year) from their Traditional or Roth IRA account to a charity is available for tax years after 2010.
 The distribution is tax-free, but there is no charitable deduction.
 This provision can be very beneficial to taxpayers who have social security income and/or do not itemize their deductions.

 - Special Rules for Car Donations